liusy182/liusy182.github.io/_posts/2021-01-04-design-tinder.md

 the app client and backend services.
 It also does authentication.
 For example, it reads the `user_token`, talks to the profile service to authenticate the request.

+Other usual responsibilities of a gate service are SSL termination, rate limiting, request routing and response caching.

 ## 2. Profile service

 Stores user information & user search preferences.
 The table is sharded by user id.